masterofobzene/SearchBlocklist/README.md

-# Deprecated, Ublacklist now supports Search engine.
+# Deprecated, Ublacklist now supports Searx engine.
 I also don't use searx anymore since the public instances are having a lot of issues and the dev team is not very friendly.

 ### SearchBlocklist